-In the past few years, Baylor Law has received several awards and recognition for our efforts.
-Last year, Baylor Law received the Law School Commitment to Service Award from the Texas Access to Justice Commission.
+In 2016, Baylor Law received the Law School Commitment to Service Award from the Texas Access to Justice Commission.
 The award honors the law school that has most distinguished itself by actively educating its students about access to justice issues.
 Baylor Law previously received the award in 2010.

-In 2014, the ABA Public Interest Award was awarded to Baylor University Law School’s Baylor Public Interest Legal Society (BPILS) for its remarkable implementation of their annual Adoption Day program.
+In 2014, the ABA Public Interest Award was awarded to Baylor Law’s Baylor Public Interest Legal Society (BPILS) for its remarkable implementation of their annual Adoption Day program.
 Also, in 2014, Baylor Law received the W. Frank Newton Award from the State Bar of Texas.
 The W. Frank Newton Award recognizes the pro bono contribution of attorney groups, including law school faculty, whose members have made an outstanding contribution in the provision of, or access to, legal services to the poor.
 According to the state bar and the committee, Baylor Law was honored for its “truly exceptional” commitment to the “provision of legal services to the poor.”
 The award is named for W. Frank Newton, former dean of Texas Tech University School of Law and longtime pro bono advocate.

 In addition to these awards, the law school has made a concerted effort to raise awareness of the issues many of our fellow Americans face.
 The law school has participated in the Texas Access to Justice Commission’s Champions of Justice Gala, as a Patron of Justice sponsor, since 2015.
 The law school also sponsored the 2015 Equal Justice Works Conference, which was held in Austin, Texas.